-DDR3_1 DDR3_2 DDR3_3 DDR3_4
+DDR3_2 DDR3_1 DDR3_4 DDR3_3

 Two Modules DS/SS DS/SS

-DS/SS DS/SS

-Four Modules SS SS SS SS
+Four Modules DS/SS DS/SS DS/SS DS/SS

-(SS=Single-Sided, DS=Double-Sided, "- - "=No Memory)
+(SS=Single-Sided, DS=Double-Sided, "- -"=No Memory)

-Due to chipset limitation, read the following guidelines before installing the memory in Dual Channel mode.
+Due to CPU limitations, read the following guidelines before installing the memory in Dual Channel mode.

-- 1. Dual Channel mode cannot be enabled if only one DDR3 memory module is installed. - When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used and installed in the same colored DDR3 sockets for optimum performance. - Because of chipset limitations, to avoid the system being unable to start or the memory being incorrectly detected, if only one memory module is to be installed, we suggest that you install it on the DDR3\1 or DDR3\3 socket; to install two memory modules, we suggest that you install them on the DDR3\1 and DDR3\3 sockets.
-(Go to GIGABYTE's website for the latest memory support list.)
+- 1. Dual Channel mode cannot be enabled if only one DDR3 memory module is installed. - When enabling Dual Channel mode with two or four memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used for optimum performance.
+When enabling Dual Channel mode with two memory modules, be sure to install them in the DDR3\1 and DDR3\3 sockets.